Feels Just Like It Should (Jamiroquai song): Music video

+Directed by Joseph Kahn, and filmed in the Skid Row neighborhood of Los Angeles.
 The video shows a nerd (played by Jay Kay) entering an elevator.
 The elevator takes him to a strange area (the number bar reads "hell"), where the nerd turns into Jay Kay.
 He walks down a street and into an alley, where he meets a pimp (also played by Kay), who is the "candyman" mentioned in the lyrics.
 He plays several mind tricks on Kay.
 Kay's reactions almost precisely fit in with the lyrics; for example, with the line I'm throwing out my laser beams, he shoots lasers at a laser-shooting woman, and with I pick a little free agent, he picks up a dwarf secret agent (Jason Acuña) who shoots the woman but gets thrown away.
-As the video progresses, Kay rides down the street on a skateboard and sees the candyman (a pimp) driving the car, with a lady wearing a red dress as a passenger.
+As the video progresses, Kay rides down the street on a skateboard and sees the candyman (a pimp) driving the car, with a prostitute wearing a red dress as a passenger.
 He goes into a phone booth and presumably calls his wife or someone else.
-Then he transforms back into the nerd, who enters a room with the lady, and she tries having sex with him.
-In the video, the woman is Kay dressed up for a brief moment.
-The video ends with the nerd lying in an alley.
+Then he transforms back into the nerd, who enters a room with the prostitute, and she tries having sex with him.
+The prostitute is then revealed to be Kay dressed up for a brief moment.
+The nerd however is abruptly kicked out of the building by another pimp.
+The video ends with the nerd lying in an alley, in the pouring rain, crying.